Daniel-KM/Omeka-S-module-BulkImport/README.md

 - [ ] Move option "convert into html" somewhere else.
 - [ ] Normalize config of metadata extraction with metamapper.
 - [ ] Add an automatic mapping for images etc. with xmp.
+- [ ] Manage import params and params.

 Warning